wdv4758h/Yeppp-/README.md

 Do I have to write in C++ to use Yeppp?
 ---------------------------------------

-No. Yeppp! functions can be called from C, C++, C#, Java, FORTRAN.
+No. Yeppp! functions can be called from C, C++, C#, Java, Fortran.

 Which architectures and operating systems are supported?
 -----------------------------